apache/arrow/format/Layout.md

-While a struct does not have physical storage for each of its semantic slots (i.e. each scalar C-like struct), an entire struct slot can be set to null via the bitmask.
+While a struct does not have physical storage for each of its semantic slots (i.e. each scalar C-like struct), an entire struct slot can be set to null via the bitmap.
 Whether each of the child field arrays can have null values depends on whether or not the respective relative type is nullable.

 ## Dense union type